mariellefoster/marf-books/book-playlists.md

 - Ellen Klages: Passing Strange
 - JY Yang: The Descent of Monsters
 - JY Yang: The Red Threads of Fortune
+- JY Yang: The Black Tides of Heaven

 ## Buoyant and Hilarious
 - Martha Wells: All Systems Red